mponce0/eHelp/README.md

 Inspired by Python's a-la-docstring comments and the existant "docstring" R package (https://cran.r-project.org/web/packages/docstring/vignettes/docstring_intro.html), the package "eHelp" attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.

-The inclusion of "docstring" comments are an useful way of allowing developers to include comments and at the same time document their codes.
+The inclusion of "docstring" comments are an useful way of allowing programmers to include comments and at the same time document their codes.
-Unfortunately such functionality is not included in the R core and basic features.
+Unfortunately such functionality is not included in the R core and basic features for user-defined functions.

-The main reason why we decided to create this package is because we noticed some issues with the already available in R "docstring" package:
+The main reason why we decided to create this package is because we noticed several issues with the already available in R "docstring" package:
 * we have noticed that the 'docstring' package does not work with more than one function defined within a script
 * sometimes the documentation is not updated even when the function is reloaded (ie. Windows OS)
 * the package hasn't been updated or mantained since its creation in 2017 (https://github.com/dasonk/docstring)